pete-mba5/pete-mba5.github.io/_posts/2023-12-09-picture-of-the-day.markdown

 categories: jekyll update
 ---

 I finally organized the kitchen.
 It took me three hours.
-I made the meat croquettes, I put in containers the broth, I pureed the veggies, I cleaned the meat from skin and bones, I cut it small and finally prepared another bechamel.
-I cleand everything started a washing machine and made a tiramisu.
+I made the meat croquettes, I put the broth in containers, I pureed the veggies, I removed all skin and bones from the meat, I cut it small and finally prepared another bechamel.
+I cleaned everything, started a washing machine and prepared a tiramisu.

 I read a little bit more of Outlive from Peter Attia.
-I losing my interest in it.
-Maybe I was looking for a plan and I am getting a lot of justifications that I really do not need.
+I lost some interest about it.
+Maybe I was looking for a specific plan and I am getting too much literature and personal insights, that I really do not need.

-I matched a 11km un in my zone 2.
-The next challenge would be doing it without checking my watch every two minutes.
+I matched a 11km run in my zone 2.
+The next challenge will be, doing it without checking my watch every two minutes.

 In the evening I watched the first episode of "The IT crowd".
-This show was recommended during the last "Security Manager" training.
-Since I was in front of the beamer, I watch a couple of season 1, episode 1: Stranger Things and Black Mirror.
-The latest one, looked like a modern "the Twilight Zone" serie I watched when I was a kid.
+This show was recommended to me during the last "Security Manager" training.
+It made me laugh a little bit.

+Since I was in front of the beamer, I watched a couple of season 1, episode 1: Stranger Things and Black Mirror.
+The latest one, looked like a modern "the Twilight Zone".
+I used to watch it as a kid.
 I liked it a lot.
+I still do not know if I like this "new" version.

+Tomorrow I will run a half marathon in zone 2.